krinkinmu/krinkinmu.github.io/_posts/2020-07-05-beaglebone-software-update.md

 If everything goes fine, [U-Boot] should download the kernel and [DeviceTree] file over [TFTP] and place the in the right places in memory.
-Then it will pass the control over to the [LinuxKernel] it just put in memory and additionally will instruct the kernel to mount the root file system over [NFS].
+Then it will pass the control over to the [Linux Kernel] it just put in memory and additionally will instruct the kernel to mount the root file system over [NFS].

 Once the load is finished you should have access to the terminal on the board.

 ## Formatting eMMC

-At this point we were able to boot the custom [LinuxKernel] and [U-Boot], but the procedure we used is quite long and error prone.
+At this point we were able to boot the custom [Linux Kernel] and [U-Boot], but the procedure we used is quite long and error prone.
 That's quite the opposite of what we wnated to achive.